JonETJakobsson/scConnect/README.rst

 * Added a method that calulates z-scores and p-values for each ligand and receptor score (:code:`connect.specificity()`):
    * Utilize bootstapping to assess the random distribution of ligand and recepto score for each cell type.
    * Calculates a Z-score for each ligand and receptor score given this random distribution.
+   * Calculates emperical p-values from the bootstapped random distribution.
    * Calculates multiple test corrected p-values using Benjamini/Hochberg (false discovery rate) correction.
    * Estimate interaction specificity by wieghting both ligand and receptor p-values
    * :math:`I_{LR_{specificity}} = -\log_{10}(R_{p-value} + L_{p-value})`